 WRFI students come from across the country and are expected to make their own travel arrangements.
 While WRFI’s Headquarters is located in Missoula, Montana and several of our courses begin and end in Missoula, a few courses begin and end in a different location; make sure you confirm your courses meeting location.
 We highly recommend that you arrive the day before your course officially begins and plan to leave the day after your course officially ends.

-A few months before your course kicks off, we will send you a list of your fellow students and their contact information; when possible, we encourage students to share transportation to/from the course as well as accommodations the night before the course begins and the night the course ends.
+60 days before your course kicks off, we will send you a list of your fellow students and their contact information; when possible, we encourage students to share transportation to/from the course as well as accommodations the night before the course begins and the night the course ends.
 Students will receive additional travel information upon acceptance to WRFI.

 WRFI is not able to provide transportation to and from airports and students are responsible for arranging their accommodations before and after their course.
 That said, you are more than welcome to reach out to us at WRFI Headquarters with questions and we are happy to provide recommendations!

 Accepted students will receive a detailed equipment list outlining what gear and equipment WRFI provides and what you’ll need to bring.
 If you have questions about whether your uncle’s old backpack will suffice, or if your sleeping bag will be warm enough, or which notebooks to bring, feel free to get in touch with us here in the WRFI office, or better yet, reach out to one of the awesome alumni featured on the Ask an Alum section of the website.
 While WRFI doesn’t currently have gear available to rent (with the exception of bicycles for our cycling course), we love “talking shop” about gear and equipment, so please feel free to reach out with questions!